 If there’s ever an esports Hall of Fame, Bjergsen’s name would certainly be included.
 He’s been on fire since his debut on Copenhagen Wolves, but it’s only when he joined Team SoloMid that he became the clear-cut best mid laner in his region and earned the nickname of the North American Faker.

-Bjergsen is TSM’s immovable object.
-He’s a rock-solid veteran that makes his presence known through smart laning and potent teamfighting.
-His mechanics are sharp enough to stand up to the top League of Legends players in the world, but his main strength is consistency, and no matter the stage or opponent, you can count on him to perform.
+Bjergsen was TSM’s immovable object.
+He was a rock-solid veteran that mad his presence known through smart laning and potent teamfighting.
+His mechanics were sharp enough to stand up to the top League of Legends players in the world, but his main strength was consistency, and no matter the stage or opponent, you co7uldcount on him to perform.

-That said, Bjergsen is haunted by the lack of international success.
-He also tends to avoid risks in high-pressure situations even if taking that chance is the only way to snatch victory from the jaws of defeat.
-And it’s up to Bjergsen to overcome this hurdle and climb up our League of Legends player rankings.
+That said, Bjergsen was haunted by the lack of international success.
+He also tended to avoid risks in high-pressure situations even if taking that chance was the only way to snatch victory from the jaws of defeat.
+Bjergsen couldn’t overcome this hurdle and climb up our League of Legends player rankings, but he has a bright future ahead as the head coach of his beloved TSM.

 15. Doinb (LPL – FunPlus Phoenix)

 Of course, it’s hard to look past the fact that he’s just found his way to international tournaments in 2019.
-Despite being an obviously talented player, Doinb lacks the clutch factor to take his game to a new level.
-But considering he’s still trying to turn his bad luck around, it’s only a matter of time before he succeeds.
+Despite being an obviously talented player, Doinb lacks the clutch factor to take his game to a new level. it was Doinb’s amazing performance at the Worlds in 2019 that made FunPlus Phoenix the World Champions after a dominant final against G2 Esports.

 14. Ruler (LCK – Gen.G)